orchestracities/auth-management-ui/README.md

 ###  Keycloack and graphql

-To setup the connection between keycloack and graphql open a new window and move to the graphqlConfig folder
+To setup the connection between keycloack and graphql open a new window and move to the graphql-server folder

 ```
-cd graphqlConfig
+cd graphql-server
 ```

 Then let's start the package required with